 Kelly’s first full-time college coaching opportunity came as Georgia’s running backs coach in 1994 and 1995.
-There, he coached Pro Football Hall of Famer Terrell Davis, Hines Ward and Robert Edwards, among others.
-Davis was drafted in the 1995 NFL Draft by the Denver Broncos and became the organization’s all-time leading rusher.
+There, he coached Pro Football Hall of Famer Terrell Davis, Super Bowl MVP Hines Ward and Robert Edwards, among others.
+Davis was drafted by the Denver Broncos in the 1995 NFL Draft and became the organization’s all-time leading rusher.
 He was named MVP of Super Bowl XXXII and helped the Broncos win back-to-back championships with a victory in Super Bowl XXXIII.
 Kelly attended Davis’ NFL Hall of Fame enshrinement ceremony in August of 2017.
 Ward had a 14-year NFL career with the Pittsburgh Steelers and was named to the Steelers’ All-Time Team.
 He won two Super Bowls with the Steelers and was named MVP of Super Bowl XL.
 Edwards was the 18th overall selection in the 1998 NFL Draft and played six seasons of professional football.

 Kelly was the head coach at Dunwoody High School in Georgia for 10 seasons and earned a record of 80-36-1.
 In 1993, he capped his career with a 15-0 record and the Georgia 4A state championship.
 That year’s team was ranked No. 3 in the final USA Today national poll, and Kelly was named Georgia’s Coach of the Year by the Atlanta Journal-Constitution.

 Kelly began his coaching career as a graduate assistant at Furman after earning four letters.
 During his playing career, he saw time at wide receiver, running back and cornerback for the Paladins.
 He earned his bachelor’s degree in education from Furman in 1979 and completed his master’s degree in education at Furman in 1981.
 He and his wife, Belinda, have one daughter, Brittany, who is an aspiring model.

 |2018||Florida State||Assistant Head Coach/Wide Receivers|